 Living in a country with sprawling fields and rugged terrain brings the joy of owning a pickup truck.
 A lot of us own trucks due to the large bed in which we can transport cargo, goods, furniture, and other smaller recreational vehicles.
 Protecting the inside of your pickup truck from scrapes and scratches is the least you can do for your hardworking vehicle.
 As such, you should search for a DIY bed liner as protection.
 You might not want to spend a lot on truck beds, so we have some of the best DIY options out there.
+We have another guide for the best roll-on bedliners, however.

 Top 7 DIY Bedliners – Reviews & Comparison